-• We reviewed the reasonableness of the methodology used in modelling PD to assess its consistency with acceptable modelling techniques and, also testing the historical data inputs into the model for accuracy and completeness.

-• We evaluated the reasonableness of the Loss Given Default (LGD) by reviewing cash recoveries, collateral

-Key audit matter How our audit addressed the key audit matter values along with assumptions and recovery rates; and We evaluated that the Bank factored business cycle dependencies into ECL estimates by incorporating forward-looking information into the ECL parameters and checked the reasonableness of forward-looking information and multiple economic scenarios considered.
-Other Information
+- We reviewed the reasonableness of the methodology used in modelling PD to assess its consistency with acceptable modelling techniques and, also testing the historical data inputs into the model for accuracy and completeness. - We evaluated the reasonableness of the Loss Given Default (LGD) by reviewing cash recoveries, collateral values along with assumptions and recovery rates; and - We evaluated that the Company factored business cycle dependencies into ECL estimates by incorporating forwardlooking information into the ECL parameters and checked the reasonableness of forward-looking information and multiple economic scenarios considered.